Who we are

 Finally, we know how hard it can be to access social groups without a common language, therefore not only do we provide a warm and welcoming environment to make it easy to create friendships inside of the classroom, but also offer plenty of language support for them to use outside of the classroom, further integrating them into the school community.

-More than anything we empathise with parents and their hectic lives and so we ensure our classes are fun, useful and applicable to their day-to-day lives.
+More than anything we empathise with parents and their demanding schedules, and so we ensure our classes are fun, useful and applicable to their day-to-day lives.